-- In contrast to the behavior assumed in traditional economic models, insights from psychology suggest that decision making is more complex. - People are not always rational.
-They care about the fairness of outcomes even to their detriment, and they can be inconsistent over time.
+- The study of psychology and economics reveals that human decision making is more complex than is assumed in conventional economic theory. - People are not always rational, they care about the fairness of economic outcomes (even to their own detriment), and they can be inconsistent over time

-014 Cengage Learning.
-All Rights Reserved.
-May not be copied, scanned, or daplicated, in whole or in part, except for use as noted in a liceuse distributed with a certain product or service or otherwise on a password-protected website for classroom use
+2018 Cengage Learning®.
+May not be scanned, copied or duplicated, or posted to a publicly accessible website, in whole or in part, except for use s permitted in a license distributed with a certain product or service or otherwise on a password-protected website or school-approved learning rontier of Microeconomics loseph Tao-vi Wang